 I later learned that such hearing problems often show up as an inability to understand speech against a background of other conversations, sometimes called the “cocktail party effect.”
 Amplification with hearing aids does not help this form of auditory defect.

-The technician assured me that a good electronic hearing-aid worn at a recommended sequence, may assist Mom in a return to hearing and the recognition of consonants.
+The technician reassured me that a good electronic hearing-aid worn at a recommended sequence, might assist Mom in a return to hearing and the recognition of consonants.
 But the affirmative message was offered with a warning–some patient’s are deeply opposed to a return to hearing when they’ve learned to adjust in their silent world so well.

 Her prescribed schedule was to wear the new hearing-aid 4 hours a day for 3 days a week.
 And only 2 hours on weekends.
 Once they became accustom to hearing again, the technician said, they would gradually begin to wear the hearing-aid all the time.

 Mom wore it if family was present, because we insisted, but she never wore it when she was alone.
 She read lips so well that I hadn’t known she was deaf and she continued to function well enough without the hearing-aid that she never wore it in the “Group Home,” where she finally resided.